 The exploration of gas in Albania has its beginning in 1955.
-The exploitation of gas in Albania for industrial use (chemical residues industry, oil industry and production of electric power) dates back to 1963, when the gas field of Bubullima (Area of Kallm) was first exploited, followed by the gas field of Divjaka in 1964 with a total production of 70 Mcm/year, Frakulli in 1972, Finiq-Krane in 1974, Ballaj in 1983, Povelça in 1987 and Delvina in 1989.
+The exploitation of gas in Albania for industrial use (chemical residues industry, oil industry and production of electric power) dates back to 1963, when the gas field of Bubullima (Area of Kallm) was first exploited, followed by the gas field of Divjaka in 1964 with a total production of 70 million cubic metres ("Mcm")/year, Frakulli in 1972, Finiq-Krane in 1974, Ballaj in 1983, Povelça in 1987 and Delvina in 1989.

-The highest production of gas in Albania was registered in 1982 with a total production of 0.937 Bcm, while the cumulative production of natural gas is 3.15 Bcm, and the cumulative production of accompanying gas is 8.7 Bcm.
+The highest production of gas in Albania was registered in 1982 with a total production of 0.937 billion cubic metres ("Bcm"), while the cumulative production of natural gas is 3.15 Bcm, and the cumulative production of accompanying gas is 8.7 Bcm.
 After the 1990s, the production of natural gas decreased to 12 Mcm/year.

-Currently, the number of the wells producing natural gas is approximately 20 with a minimum production of 200-300 Nm3/day.
+Currently, the number of wells producing natural gas is approximately 20, with a minimum production of 200-300 normal cubic metres ("Nm^{3"})/day.

-According to the data provided by National Agency of Natural Resources ("NANR"), the geological reserves of natural gas are 18,163,700,000 Nm3 natural gas with a total exploited quantity of 12,503,725,787 Nm3 as of 01.01.2013.
+According to the data provided by the National Agency of Natural Resources ("NANR"), the geological reserves of natural gas are 18,163,700,000 Nm3, with a total exploited quantity of 12,503,725,787 Nm3 as of 01.01.2013.

-By virtue of Law No. 104/2013, dated 25.03.2013 "On the ratification of the agreement between the Republic of Albania, the Republic of Greece and the Republic of Italy for the project for the pipeline Trans Adriatik (TAP Project)" and Law No. 116/2013, dated 15.04.2013 "On the ratification of the agreement with the government of the hosting country between the Republic of Albania, represented by the Council of Ministers and Trans Adriatik Pipeline Ag, in relation to Trans Adriatik (TAP Project), as well as the agreement between the Republic of Albania represented by the Council of Ministers and Trans Adriatik Pipeline Ag, in relation to Trans Adriatik (TAP Project)", the Republic of Albania will implement the Trans-Adriatic Pipeline (TAP).
+By virtue of Law No. 104/2013, dated 25.03.2013 "On the ratification of the agreement between the Republic of Albania, the Republic of Greece and the Republic of Italy for the project for the pipeline Trans Adriatik (TAP Project)" and Law No. 116/2013, dated 15.04.2013 "On the ratification of the agreement with the government of the hosting country between the Republic of Albania, represented by the Council of Ministers and Trans Adriatik Pipeline Ag, in relation to Trans Adriatik (TAP Project), as well as the agreement between the Republic of Albania represented by the Council of Ministers and Trans Adriatik Pipeline Ag, in relation to Trans Adriatik (TAP Project)", the Republic of Albania will implement the Trans-Adriatic Pipeline ("TAP").

 This project will link three countries, namely Greece, Albania and Italy.
-In January 2010, TAP opened country offices in Greece, Albania and Italy.
+In January 2010, TAP opened country offices in Greece,

+Albania and Italy.
 The implementation of TAP in Albania will develop the natural gas sector in Albania.
-According to the studies, the consumption of the natural gas is aimed to increase to 1.6 milliard m3 gas in 2030, where approximately 70% of natural gas is expected to be used for the production of the electric power in 2030.
-At the beginning, the natural gas shall be used in the industry sector for the production of the electric power, whereas after the year 2020 the natural gas shall be provided to domestic consumers with an expected final consumption of 37% in 2030.
+According to studies, the consumption of natural gas is predicted to increase to 1.6 billion m3 in 2030, of which approximately 70% is expected to be used for the production of electric power.
+Initially, the natural gas shall be used in the industry sector for the production of electric power, whereas after the year 2020, the gas shall be provided to domestic consumers with an expected final consumption of 37% in 2030.